kavya6697/DesignPatternsNotes/Introduction.md

 &ensp; **1.
 Creational DP:** deals with object creation in a defined systematic manner.  <br>
 &ensp; **2.
 Structural DP:** provides a mechanism to organize the classes and objects for larger structures.  <br>
 &ensp; **3.
 Behavioural DP:** deals with communication between objects.  <br>
 Patterns under each category is again sub-divided into either class scope patterns or object scope patterns.
 Class scope patterns are to be applied during design time, whereas object scope patterns to be applied during runtime.

+## AntiPatterns
+Anti-pattern is the knowledge to prevent and recover from common mistakes.
+It is to deal with the gap between architectural concepts and real-world implementations.
+It mainly provide negative solutions - Solution that represents more problems than they address. <br>

+**Different Viewpoints:** to avoid bad occurrences and for smooth running.
+Manager viewpoint, architect viewpoint, and developer viewpoint are three major types. <br>
+**Applications:** <br>
+*Prototype:* file sharing, OS installation *Singleton:* shopping cart, ID card, OTP, Barcodes *Builder:* car parts, building

+## Generic Guidelines
+•	Study the applications of design.
+•	Map your application to the design pattern.
+•	Study the patterns which has similar solutions.
+•	Reusability if you are going to redesign for another solution.
+•	Having a wide knowledge about design patterns provide a structure for given pattern.

+## Problem-solving by Design patterns:
+•	Finding appropriate object
+•	Determining object granularity (object can vary in size and number)
+•	Specifying object interfaces